This Day In Music: April 30

 April 30, 1923 ~ Jazz, cool jazz bassist, double bassist Percy Heath born in Wilmington, North Carolina, USA ~ Brother of saxophonist Jimmy Heath and drummer Albert Heath, with whom he formed the Heath Brothers.
 Best known as key member of the Modern Jazz Quartet for over four decades starting in the 1950s, an all-star ensemble especially acclaimed for albums such as Fontessa, Odds Against Tomorrow, Pyramid and Third Stream Music.
 Heath is also present on albums by Milt Jackson, Clifford Brown (Brownie Eyes), Sonny Rollins, Elmo Hope, Horace Silver, JJ Johnson, Thelonious Monk (Monk), Art Farmer (Evening In Casablanca), Dizzy Gillespie, Miles Davis (Round About Midnight), Jim Hall, Ray Charles (Ray Charles), Benny Golson, Gigi Gryce, Wes Montgomery (The Incredible Jazz Guitar Of Wes Montgomery), and Bud Powell ~ Heath passed away in 2005

 April 30, 1917 ~ Beatrice Ruth Wain, commonly known as singer Bea Wain born in the Bronx, New York, USA ~ Big band era singer who recorded with Artie Shaw, Fred Waring, and Ted Straetter.
-Wain enjoyed her biggest commercial succes with Larry Clinton's Orchestra in the late 1930.
-Notably is the 1938 rendition of My Reverie, a swing adaptation of Claude Debussy's Reverie with added pop vocals which occupied the No.1 spot for eight weeks on what was then called the Billboard Record Buying Guide.
+Wain enjoyed her biggest commercial succes with Larry Clinton's Orchestra in the late-1930s.
+Especially notable is their 1938 rendition of My Reverie, a swing adaptation of Claude Debussy's Reverie with added pop vocals which occupied the No.1 spot on the pop charts for eight weeks.
 After her recording career Wain and her husband hosted a radio show called Mr & Mrs Music.
 After 1939 Wain would only sporadically record and sing, focusing on her radio work instead ~ Wain passed away in 2017

 April 30, 1914 ~ Singer, songwriter, actor, painter Dorival Caymmi born in Salvador, Brazil ~ Father of singers Nana Caymmi, Dori Caymmi, Danilo Caymmi.
 Helped birth Brazil's bossa nova movement.
 Best known for songs such as Samba Da Minha Terra, Dorlice, Saudade Da Bahia, Promessa De Pescador and Milagre, considered staples of modern Brazilian music and popular to this day ~ Caymmi passed away in 2008